 "Oh, great.
 That's what Lu said last time."

 Meanwhile, the swordsman and mage were rediscovering their old dance.
 Auron was always fore, attacking with ruthless overhand blows, the disciplined savagery of Ifrit's hellfire.
 Lulu glided behind him, fingertips whispering annihilation.
 Sometimes the slivers of ice and fire that fell splintering on Erinyes stung him too, but he barely noticed such love-bites under the aeon's scourges.
-These came at lengthening intervals; the aeon was clearly tiring.
+These came at lengthening intervals.
+The aeon must be tiring.
 Unfortunately, so was Lulu.
-She had exhausted her magic too quickly in triplecasts, then burned through all the Ethers he had bought from Gippal two weeks ago on the slimmest of hopes.
+She had exhausted her magic too quickly in triplecasts, then burned through all the ethers he had bought from Gippal two weeks ago on the slimmest of hopes.
 Now she was forced to fall back on weaker elemental spells.